alkem-io/alkemio/Developers/README.md

 The environment variables should be then be picked up by docker images etc.

 ### Builds
-There are currently CI builds on the _main_ branches of the following repositories:
+There are currently CI builds on the _develop_ branches of the following repositories:
 - [**Server**](https://github.com/cherrytwist/server)
 - [**Client.Web**](https://github.com/cherrytwist/client.web)

-Near term there will also be a CI build added for the _develop_ branch, and builds will be expanded further from there.
+The set of builds will be expanded further near term.

 ## Docker Images + Image Registries
 Docker is used to containerize the results from each repository.